-Like several of the other legacy automakers headquartered in Asia, Toyota has previously offered lightweight OTA capabilities amongst a very select list of vehicles.
+Like several of the other legacy automakers headquartered in Asia (particularly Japan), Toyota has previously offered lightweight OTA capabilities amongst a very select list of vehicles.
 Unlike the others, however, it looks to flip the script and veer toward advanced software capabilities.

-Earlier this year, Toyota announced a new operating system called Arene, allowing new features to be installed in a car’s existing hardware over the air.
+In 2021, Toyota announced a new operating system called “Arene,” allowing new features to be installed in a car’s existing hardware over the air.
 Furthermore, Arene will provide a platform for developers to create new software.

 Many legacy automakers are still 3-4 years away from OTA capabilities to match Tesla, including Toyota.
 That said, the automaker believes Arene can eventually become a licensable platform that can compete with Tesla.
 That is, if Toyota doesn’t ruin the whole EV party for everyone first.

 Volkswagen is one of the more recent legacy automakers to join the OTA software club.
-Early in March, VW announced it would begin offering over-the-air software updates for its line of ID EVs, including the ID.3 and ID.4.
+In March od 2021, VW announced it would begin offering over-the-air software updates for its line of ID EVs, including the ID.3 and ID.4.

-So far, Volkswagen is off to a bumpy start with OTA implementation.
-Last December, Electrek reported software issues VW was having with its ID.3.
-It appears, however, these issues have now been sorted out.
-All Volkswagen EVs currently being produced are equipped with the software version ID.2.1, enabling over-the-air software updates.
+Volkswagen got off to a bumpy start with OTA implementation.
+In late 2020, Electrek reported software issues VW was having with its ID.3.
+Those early issues have since been sorted out and all Volkswagen EVs currently being produced are equipped with the software that enables over-the-air software updates.

-This past July, Volkswagen announced that an OTA software update was in fact coming to its ID lineup.
-Moving forward, Volkswagen’s ID vehicles should see regularly OTA software updates every 12 weeks.
+In July of 2021, Volkswagen announced that an OTA software update was in fact coming to its ID lineup.
+Currently, Volkswagen’s ID vehicles see regular OTA software updates every 12 weeks or so.

-As the owner of the aforementioned Polestar, Volvo launched the same over-the-air software update capabilities earlier this year.
-Like the Polestar 2 EV, Volvo’s XC40 Recharge will see increased range and faster DC charging times.
+As the co-owner of the aforementioned Polestar, Volvo launched the same over-the-air software update capabilities earlier this year.
+Like the Polestar 2 EV, Volvo’s XC40 Recharge saw increased range and faster DC charging times.
 Both EVs are based on the same CMA platform and feature (mostly) the same technology.

 Weltmeister (WM Motor)